digaxfr/dns-api/README.md

 * Dynamically updating DNS when a new host comes online.
 * The host should only be able to update a specific record, not everything.
 * The token is expected to only be used once per generation (or have a short lifetime).
+* This will not cover the use case of having multiple IPs returned for a given record.

 ## Goals